Social trinitarianism: One essence

 The three persons of the Trinity must not be confused as three distinct gods, an error that the name 'Trinity' itself was developed to combat: Tri-unity (as first outlined by Tertullian).
 All three persons/hypostases have one divine nature: their essence ("ousia" in Greek).
 It was in the development of the Trinity that the Greek terms ousia and hypostasis were fully separated; before the First Council of Nicaea, they had often been used interchangeably.
-Social Trinitarian thought argues that this one essence can be thought of as the loving relationship between Father, Son, and Spirit.
-This relationship can be analogized to human loving relationships; however, as mentioned above, it is a complete unity--it does not arise from the three hypostases but is intimately involved in their very ontological constitution.
+Social trinitarian thought argues that this one essence can be thought of as the loving relationship between Father, Son, and Spirit.
+This relationship can be analogized to human loving relationships; however, as mentioned above, it is a complete unity—it does not arise from the three hypostases but is intimately involved in their very ontological constitution.
 The idea of perichoresis of the persons of the trinity has been cited to provide at least part of this greater unity.

-It is important to note that though the Cappadocians, for example, tended to begin with the three persons and from there develop the sense of unity, while Augustine of Hippo more or less began, drawing from the Latin tradition of Tertullian, with the unity and then developed the three distinct persons (along a psychological metaphor), neither the Eastern nor the Western traditions actually see either the 3 or the 1 as ontologically prior to the other: the three are always united in and constituted by the one; the one is always expressed in the three.
+Though the Cappadocians, for example, tended to begin with the three persons and from there develop the sense of unity, while Augustine of Hippo more or less began, drawing from the Latin tradition of Tertullian, with the unity and then developed the three distinct persons (along a psychological metaphor), neither the Eastern nor the Western traditions actually see either the 3 or the 1 as ontologically prior to the other: the three are always united in and constituted by the one; the one is always expressed in the three.

+Eternal generation and procession

+The early Christian councils taught that the persons of the Trinity are distinguished by their eternal relations of origin: the Son as eternally begotten before all creation, and the Holy Spirit as proceeding.
+This doctrine is known as the eternal generation of the Son.
+Some forms of social trinitarianism set aside the doctrine of eternal generation (though it does not necessarily exclude it) and instead propose that God has eternally existed as three distinct persons, each with their own center of cognitive faculties, without relations of begetting and procession.
+William Lane Craig argues that Jesus was not begotten Son of God from all eternity, but only became such in the incarnation.